 Draws rein and sings to the swing of the tide.

 In the final nine lines of the poem, which are structured the same as those preceding it, the speaker describes a “ghost-girl-rider.”
-This person is the centre of the man’s vision.
+This person is the center of the man’s vision.
 She is there, wherever he looks.

 She appears to him, the same as she was when he first saw her “On that shagged and shaly / Atlantic spot.”
-She “Draws rein and sings” as she did in the past, everyday before his eyes.
+She “Draws rein and sings” as she did in the past, every day before his eyes.